 b.
-While Saint Anthony the Great was the father of monks and the first leader of the monastic movement in the world and served as a mentor to many leaders of the monastic movement as well as these who lived in separate group around leaders of the monastic movement as well as those who lived in separate caves around him in Egypt and abroad.
+While Saint Anthony the Great was the father of monks and the first leader of the monastic movement in the world and served as a mentor to many leaders of the monastic movement as well as those who lived in separate caves around him in Egypt and abroad.
 Saint Pachomius is considered the father of the cenobitic monasticisim (Koinonia), which is to say the monastic life in a community.
 He is the first father to build a monastery with a monastic group that lives the life of communion, worship, and work.